-The Compact Muon Solenoid (CMS) Experiment is one of the large particle detectors at CERN's Large Hadron Collider.
-The CMS Collaboration consists of more than 3000 scientists, engineers, technicians and students from 180+ institutes and universities from 40+ countries.
-You can find more information about the CMS detector design and overview on the official CMS website.
+The Compact Muon Solenoid (CMS) is one of the large particle detectors at CERN's Large Hadron Collider.
+The CMS Collaboration consists of more than 4000 scientists, engineers, technicians and students from around 200 institutes and universities from more than 40 countries.
+You can find more information about the CMS detector on the official CMS website.

-You can find usage instructions and suggestions of CMS Open Data in two detailed guides:
+You can find usage instructions and suggestions of CMS Open Data for different scopes in:

 Primary datasets: full reconstructed collision data with no other selections.
 The data here are referred to as "reconstructed data"; fragmented data from various sub-detectors are processed or "reconstructed" to provide coherent information about individual physics objects such as electrons or particle jets.

 tracks with associated hits, calorimetric clusters with associated hits, vertices; and

 information about event selection (triggers), data needed for further selection and identification criteria for the physics objects.

 The file is not the final event interpretation with a simple list of particles.

 It contains several instances of the same physics object (i.e. a jet reconstructed with different algorithms).

 It may have double-counting (i.e. a physics object may appear as a single object of its own type, but it may also be part of a jet).